jeffsim/typescript-gulp-sample/readme.md

 while others arent; some are minimized and some aren't; some have d.ts files generated and some don't; etc.
 The '[Project System](#the-project-system)' section in this document covers some of these differences.

 Side note: The project in this repo is not intended to be 'real' - it contains a few source files and projects to test and prove out the build system.
-I'll eventually link to the real project that this will support (called 'duality') once that's in shareable shape.

-Sneak peak of the Duality project (Duality is the stuff around the cool water demo, which is itself found [here](http://madebyevan.com/webgl-water):
+Sneak peak of the Duality project (Duality is the stuff around the cool water demo, which is itself found [here](http://madebyevan.com/webgl-water)):

 <a href="http://getduality.com/websiteImages/dualitypreview.png"><img src="http://getduality.com/websiteImages/dualitypreview.png" alt="Duality Preview" width="400"/></a>